franzbu/EnhancedSpaces.spoon/README.md

   ...
 ```

 To delete a reference, press `modifierReference` and `0`.
-In case you are 'de-referencing' the last representation of a window on your mSpaces, the window gets minimized.
+In case you're 'de-referencing' the last representation of a window on your mSpaces, the window gets minimized.

 ### Switching Between Windows